 The standard for adequate attendance is defined as attending 90% or more of calendared school days.
-In other words, inadequate attendance is attending less than 90% without a certificated medical reason, or a pre-determined reason approved by the VET/VCAL Coordinator.
-A student who does not attend the College on school days without an acceptable or certified medical reason is likely to result in a formal review of their academic performance by the VET/VCAL Coordinator.
+In other words, inadequate attendance is attending less than 90% without a certificated medical reason, or a pre-determined reason approved by the VET Coordinator.
+A student who does not attend the College on school days without an acceptable or certified medical reason is likely to result in a formal review of their academic performance by the VET Coordinator.

-In-house VET Courses at MCC
+In-House VET Courses at MCC

-In 2022, Melton Christian College will offer four in-house VET courses onsite by our qualified staff.
-The courses are open to VCE and VCAL students, with entry points at Year 10, 11 or 12:
+In 2023, Melton Christian College will offer three in-house VET courses onsite by our qualified staff.
+The courses are open to VCE and VCE VM students, with entry points at Year 10, 11: These include:

-These include:

-- Certificate III in Sport and Recreation - Certificate III in Music Industry (Music Performance Specialisation) - Certificate II and Certificate III in Business.
-(Note: Business VET courses are currently undergoing a change by the Department of Education for 2022.
-Melton Christian College will still be offering these courses, but their name and content may change.)
+- Certificate III in Sport and Recreation.

+- Certificate III in Music Industry (Music Performance Specialisation)

+- Certificate III in Small Business.

-Details of these VET courses can be found from page 63
+Details of these VET courses can be found from page 59